Nachliel Selavan, M.Ed

 Nachliel created and delivered an integrated learning and museum tour program for both school and adult educational settings at the Metropolitan Museum of Art, and has hosted similar pilot visits to museums in Atlanta, Baltimore, Boston, Brooklyn, New Jersey, Philadelphia, Washington DC, Toronto, Moscow, London and Jerusalem.
-He also teaches and engages audiences through social media and has recently completed a Tanach Study podcast called Parasha Study Plus, delivering a weekly episode of Archaeology on the Parasha, and is now on his second podcast Artifact Podcast and a new video series called Archaeology Snapshot.
+He also teaches and engages audiences through social media and has recently completed a Tanach Study podcast called Parasha Study Plus, delivering a weekly episode of Archaeology on the Parasha, and is now on his second podcast Artifact Podcast and a YouTube series called Archaeology Snapshot, covering every book in Tanach from an historic-archaeological perspective.